louislefevre/onyx/docs/report.md

 The success of the project is largely based on whether or not the requirements previously discussed in chapter 3 have been met, with each of the primary pieces of functionality from the original plans being reviewed.

 ### 7.1 Basic Functionality <a name="7.1"></a>
 The goal for implementing only the bare minimum amount of features was successful, with variables, operators, conditionals, and loops being include.
-Each of these is kept simple and they are capable of working together in order to form an overall working compiler.
-The only missing piece is functions, as they were not prioritised and ended up not being complete.
-However, this is not of great concern since they are not vital in regards to overall functionality and in some regards could begin to complicate the system unnecessarily as it may be seen as out of scope.
+Each of these is kept simple and they are capable of working together in order to form a functioning compiler.
+The only missing component is functions, as they were not prioritised and ended up not being completed.
+However, they are not vital in regards to overall functionality and in some regards could begin to complicate the system unnecessarily as it may be seen as out of scope.
 As previously discussed with users, it was also clarified that they agreed the scope was on point and avoided being too simple or too complex.

 ### 7.2 Data Types, Variables, & Scope <a name="7.2"></a>
 The four data types originally planned were integers, doubles, booleans and strings, with each one being added successfully.
 Whilst none of the types are compatible, there was a plan during development to allow the use of doubles and integers together.
 However, it was deemed that this would be too inconsistent and raise confusion with users over type compatibility, whilst also producing unexpected results.
 The main limitation is that users can only store integer values up to a maximum of 2^31-1, though this is unlikely to be a common problem as they will typically be working with smaller numbers for learning.
 In any case, its possible this will be changed so that integers are automatically converted to longs whenever a number exceeds the limit (with this process being hidden from the user).